We don’t know what the future looks like. But what we do know is that today’s solutions will not meet tomorrow’s challenges.

 Why use technologies like BloomReach and commercetools?

 How organizations buy technology is changing.
-We’re seeing businesses purchase software in small packages, for example purchasing database as a service, load balancers, etc. This allows a business to pay for what they use, as opposed to purchasing monolithic applications that cannot be fully utilized.
+We’re seeing businesses purchase software in small packages, for example purchasing databases as a service, load balancers, etc. This allows a business to pay for what they use, as opposed to purchasing monolithic applications that cannot be fully utilized.

 Interested in learning more about headless architecture and the new way organizations are buying to support commerce needs?
 Stay tuned for more insights from Chris Champlin with Zaelab.